mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 masterKey
 ^^^^^^^^^
-The masterKey identifies a KMS-specific key used to encrypt the new data key.
+The masterKey document identifies a KMS-specific key used to encrypt the new data key.
 If the kmsProvider is "aws" it is required and has the following fields:

 .. code:: typescript